sadegh-taghavi/NaviEase/README.md

 # NaviEase
-it is an android project which able you to control your phone (back key, home key, recent app key) by moving your device in certain directions and rotations by installing an accessibility service to your device
+It is an android project that able you to control your phone (Back key, Home key, Recent apps key) by moving your device in certain directions and rotations, trough installing an accessibility service to your device